 We trust that after going through this article, you are now equipped and highly prepared for your first interview question.

-The tips and samples we provided in this guide will guide you to understand and fix your answer when responding to the question; describe yourself in three words.
+The tips and samples we provided in this guide will guide you to understand and fix your answer when responding to the question; describe yourself in 3 words professionally.

 Proceed to nail that interview and land your dream job with ease!